munificent/craftinginterpreters/book/resolving-and-binding.md

 our bug lies.

 Let's walk through that problematic example and see what the environments look like at each step.
-First, we declare `a` in the global scope:
+First, we declare `a` in the global scope.

 <img src="image/resolving-and-binding/environment-1.png" alt="The global environment with 'a' defined in it." />

 That gives us a single environment with a single variable in it.
-Then we enter the block and execute the declaration of `showA()`:
+Then we enter the block and execute the declaration of `showA()`.

 <img src="image/resolving-and-binding/environment-2.png" alt="A block environment linking to the global one." />

 We get a new environment for the block.
-In that, we declare one name `showA`, which is bound to the LoxFunction object we create to represent the function.
+In that, we declare one name, `showA`, which is bound to the LoxFunction object we create to represent the function.
 That object has a `closure` field that captures the environment where the function was declared, so it has a reference back to the environment for the block.

-Now we call `showA()`:
+Now we call `showA()`.

 <img src="image/resolving-and-binding/environment-3.png" alt="An empty environment for showA()'s body linking to the previous two. 'a' is resolved in the global environment." />